My Greek Books

-One day, she comes across an injured dog and a mysterious man.
+One day, she comes upon an injured dog and a mysterious man.
 While she helps the dog, the man disappears.
 Something about this whole serendipitous encounter feels purposeful.
 But what does it mean?
-Despite pleas for her to “get back to work” and not “talk crazy”, she follows her instincts and intuition though a series of signs and synchronicities.
+Despite pleas for her to “get back to work” and not “talk crazy”, she follows her instincts and intuition through a series of signs and synchronicities.
 She embarks on a path to a spiritual awakening, that takes her to the depths of despair, through dark moments, to discover her true purpose.

 Review of Goddogs